JackDraak/Python_Fifteen_Game/README.md

 ## Future

-This project was initially built as a "Hello-ML-World" project and started in 2021.
+This project was initially built as an "Hello-ML-World" project and started in 2020-2021.
 It was set aside for a couple of years, and now it has been refurbished and extended with the assistance of ChatGPT4.

 ## Update